 The financial crisis showed that aggregate statistics are not sufficient for an adequate understanding of the underlying developments, given that a number of economic and financial indicators have diverged significantly across different segments of the economy, such as sectors of activity, firm size or geographical areas.

-This new dataset will fill this data gap supporting the ECB in performing its central banking and banking supervision functions, such as
+The AnaCredit dataset makes it possible to fill this data gap supporting the ECB in performing its central banking and banking supervision functions, such as

 - monetary policy analysis and operations